jbcupps/Ethics_Dash/README.md

 ### Authentication
 Authentication is typically handled using the `API_KEY` and `API_SECRET`.
-- **Mechanism:** [**TODO:** Describe *how* the key/secret are used - e.g., specific HTTP headers (like `X-API-KEY`, `Authorization: Bearer <token>`), query parameters, etc.]
+- **Mechanism:** Authentication details (e.g., header names like `X-API-KEY` or `Authorization`) should be verified in the API implementation.
 - **Credentials:** Obtain the necessary key and secret from the configured GitHub Secrets or your local `.env` file.

 ### Endpoints
-[**TODO:** Add details on where to find the API endpoint documentation.
-Options:
-- Link to a Swagger/OpenAPI specification file (e.g., `docs/api.yaml`) or a hosted Swagger UI.
-- Link to a Postman collection.
-- Link to separate documentation pages or a wiki.
-- If documentation doesn't exist yet, state that it needs to be created.]
+Detailed API endpoint documentation is not currently linked here.
+Please refer to the API source code or create dedicated documentation (e.g., using Swagger/OpenAPI).
+The `docs/R2_Ethical_Analysis_Flow.md` file describes the `/analyze` endpoint flow.

 Example: "Detailed API endpoint documentation can be found in the [API Specification](link-to-spec-or-docs)."

 ### Versioning
 The API version may be specified by the `API_VERSION` configuration variable.
-If used, include this information in your requests as needed (e.g., in the URL path or an `Accept` header). [**TODO:** Clarify if/how versioning is implemented.]
+If used, include this information in your requests as needed (e.g., in the URL path or an `Accept` header).
+The specific implementation of API versioning (if any) should be verified in the API source code.

 ## CI/CD Pipeline